biocorecrg/ExOrthist/README.md

 #### Test run

 The ExOrthist repository includes a folder named **test** containing all the input files necessary for a test run.
-The relative configuration files (`nextflow.config` and `params.config`) are also provided, and can be used as templates for customized runs.
+The relative configuration files (`nextflow.config` and `params.yaml`) are also provided and can be used as templates for customized runs.

 The test run will extract the exon orthology for 37 gene orthogroups shared between hg38 (_human_), mm10 (_mouse_) and bosTau9 (_cow_) selected from a [Broccoli](https://github.com/rderelle/Broccoli) run.
 In order to familiarize yourself with ExOrthist main output, simply run the following code from the ExOrthist-master directory: